-The selection, operation, service, maintenance, adjustment, handling, and minor repair of wheel and track type tractors.
+The selection, operation, service, maintenance, adjustment, handling, and minor repair of

 AGRICULTURAL EQUIPMENT

 Operation, selection, adjustment, servicing, and care of seedbed preparation equipment, fertilizer distributor, cultivators, and other equipment used in the area.
 Actual repair, maintenance, and operation of equipment will be done during the laboratory periods.